-In order to understand how marijuana helps the brain recovery process after a concussion, we first have to understand what a concussion is, and what it’s immediate and long-term effects are.
+To understand how marijuana helps the brain recovery process after concussion, we first have to understand what a concussion is.
+Then, we need to identify what its immediate and long-term effects are.

 According to the National Institute on Drug Abuse, a concussion takes place when the brain “bumps” the skull after a significant impact to the head.